pedstrom/barren-land-analysis/README.md

 * After reviewing the 3 case studies, I decided to give the 2nd case study go: _Barren Land Analysis_.
 * _Barren Land Analysis_ represents to me an interesting GIS and mapping application, and one that piques my data science interests.
 I’m not sure how to do it.
 But I have some ideas to explore in R and potentially in PostgreSQL (it has good mapping tools built in, I’m told).
 * _myRetail RESTful services_ could be done with Rails and scaffolding would get you well on the way (there are views built in for json, right?).
-NoSQL is a tool I haven’t had need to dig into up to this point in my career, and it would be fun to do so.
+NoSQL is a tool I haven’t had need to dig into up to this point in my career and it would be fun to do so.
 But for now I’ll pass.
-* _Document Search_ - I think I’d do this one with Elastic Search, though at least for the first pass at the first 2 methods a command line tool like grep might work fine.
+* _Document Search_ - I think I’d do this one with Elastic Search.
+Though at least for the first 2 methods, a command line tool like grep might work fine.

 ## The Choice to use R Project for Statistical Computing

-There was no requirement to choose a specific language and I chose to address this challenge using [R Project](https://www.r-project.org).
+There was no requirement to choose a specific language, so I chose to address this challenge using [R Project](https://www.r-project.org).

 There are a few reasons for this choice: